 Disston introduced a mid-priced line of saws, the D-20 series, in 1911.
-The saws have features from the more expensive saws and are excellent, even though they are not considered the most collectable models.
-The saws are as follows: |
+The saws had features from the more expensive saws, such as applewood handles and polished steel.
+They are excellent saws even though they are not considered the most collectable models.

-The regular width saws were dropped in 1924, and the D-20, which is more commonly found today than the D-21 and D-22, was discontinued in the big product line change of 1928-1931.
-The D-23 was carried throughout the remainder of the company's existance (1955), and there was a lesser-quality version of the saw marketed with the Disston name until the early 1990's.
-As to why Disston dropped the skewback version of the saw while the D-23 was one of their best sellers, my guess is the skewback was less popular.
-The D-20, while a good saw, is so narrow, it looked like a used-up saw with too many sharpenings when it was new.
-The straight-back looks more robust. |
+The regular width saws were dropped by 1922, and the D-20, which is more commonly found today than the D-21 and D-22, was discontinued in the big product line change of 1928-1931.
+The D-23 was carried throughout the remainder of the time the company was owned by the Disston family (1955), and there was a lesser-quality version of the saw marketed with the Disston name until the early 1990's.

 A guide to age of the saw is the handle.
 Earlier handles are applewood.
-Sometime shortly after WWII, the handles were changed to beech with a stain that looks like apple.
+Shortly after WWII, the handles were changed to unidentified hardwoods with a lacquer colored to look like applewood.
+The species of some handles appears to be beech, others cherry or birch.
 Notice the difference between the pre-1928 and post-1928 handles.
 The small notch appears at the top of the older handle, the gentle relief for the second hand on the later one.
 That feature first appears on the D-20/23 models in 1927.
-Also the hand hole is larger than the earlier saws. |
+Also the hand hole is larger than the earlier saws.

 The handle changed again in 1928.
 The handle is a "covertop" with the slot for the blade not showing through the top of the handle.
 Also the shape of the handle hole is different.
 The carving is a little more extensive on the pre-1947 saws, with extra wheat carving above the medallion.
 As with other saws, the medallion helps with the date also.
-The redesigned D-20 was dropped from production shortly after its introduction in 1928. |
+The redesigned D-20 was dropped from production shortly after its introduction in 1928.

 The etch was changed in 1928 on all the saws.
 Pre-1928 saws have the model number inside the letter "D".
 Starting in 1928, the etches look like the example shown here.

-This is the D-20 model that was produced for only a year or two, starting in 1928. |
+This is the D-20 model that was produced for only a year or two, starting in 1928.

-Here is the beech-handled D-23.
+Here is the hardwood-handled D-23.
 There must have been a problem with obtaining applewood during or after WWII, because once Disston's supply of applewood was gone in 1947 or so, that species never reappeared.
-The D-23 and D-8 switched from apple to beech, and the D-12 switched from apple to walnut. |
+The D-23 and D-8 switched from apple to hardwood, and the D-12 switched from apple to walnut.
+Many D-23's like the one shown appear to be either birch or cherry.
+D-8's are often clearly beechwood.
+There is a lot of variety in the appearance and quality of the handles on Disston saws after WWII.

-For a woodworker or carpenter looking for a handsaw to use, the D-23 is an excellent choice.
-First, the price is reasonable because they are newer than most of the more collectable saws.
-Second, because they aren't as old, they are likely not to have been sharpened more than once or twice, if at all.
-Handsaws fell into disuse after WWII as power saws came into favor.
 Third, you can subject a D-23 to the harsh environment of a worksite without feeling bad about abusing a 100-year-old antique.
 The handles are thicker and stronger than other saws.
 Think of all old saws you see with broken horns on the handle.
-That sort of damage is not found on D-23's. |
+That sort of damage is not found on D-23's.

 The larger handle on post-1928 saws may indicate the timing of a change in the sawing method used by carpenters in the U.S. Older saws have smaller handles not because people were smaller, but because the "correct" grip on a saw was a three-finger hold, with the index finger pointing toward the toe of the saw.
 It is a natural position for the hand, and it aids in control of the saw.
 For some reason, mechanics started holding a saw like it was a beer mug, and they needed a bigger handle for their hands.
-Taken to the next level, panel saws and small backsaws have even smaller handles, and a four-finger grip is all but impossible for an adult. |
+Panel saws and small backsaws have even smaller handles than handsaws, and a four-finger grip is all but impossible for an adult.

-Finally, even as Disston began to cut corners and quality decreased in many aspects (look at the saw handle), D-23 saws made before 1955 are better than any handsaw sold since then. |
+Finally, even as Disston began to cut corners and quality decreased in many aspects (look at the saw handle), D-23 saws made before 1955 are better than any handsaw sold since then.

 Note: The product line was its broadest at this time.
 Points per inch are not specified so it may be safe to assume the customer could special order any practical number of points on a saw.